Immortalv5/Dino/README.md

 The modules can be installed using the command

-`pip install numpy pyUserInput pyscreenshot`
+`pip install numpy pyUserInput pyscreenshot pillow`

 or by executing the requirement.txt